Every individual faces countless color choices daily.

-C Color does not take external features, such as hair colors, eye colors or complexion colors into consideration, as they do not aid in determining your innate color preferences.
-Additionally, each of these features contains a myriad of colors, so it is impossible to distill them to only one color.
+C Color does not take external features, such as hair, eye or complexion colors, into consideration, as they do not aid in determining your innate color preferences.
+Additionally, each of these features can contain a myriad of colors, so it is impossible to distill them to only one color.

-The C Color App is programmed to your C Color Spectrum and in a sense embodies your color palette, to utilize the terminology of existing color analysis theories.
-That palette consists of hundreds of thousands of colors.
+The C Color App is programmed to your C Color Spectrum, that consists of hundreds of thousands of colors.

-To utilize the C Color App, simply take a photograph of the item that you desire, adjust the lighting and temperature of the photograph and choose the color you wish to match.
+To utilize the C Color App, simply photograph an item you desire, adjust the lighting and temperature of the photograph and choose the color you wish to match.
 The C Color App will identify whether or not the color is within your C Color Spectrum.

 With C Color, memorizing colors and palettes is unnecessary because the C Color App is a self-contained and comprehensive system.
 The C Color App serves as your personal Color Consultant at your fingertips, on your mobile device.